UWFront-End-Cert/html200/adopt-a-dog1/Testing/README.md

 Changes
 The header and footer were not reaching the edges of the device screen.
 Width for both header and footer were changed to 100% within the mobile media query.
+Footer heights were not matching between Chrome and Edge browsers.
+Heights were changed around.